Blendify/blender-manual/trunk/blender_docs/manual/render/workflows/command_line.rst

    blender -b file.blend -a

 ``-a``
-   Render the whole animation using all the settings saved in the blend file.
+   Render the whole animation using all the settings saved in the blend-file.

 .. code-block:: sh